Latest Dynatrace

 and apply this to all export requests by default.

-Consider the number of logs you export.
-The higher the number, the more difficult it is to review the data to confirm that it can be provided to the customer.
+Consider the number of logs you export/delete.
+The higher the number, the more difficult it is to review the data.

 Privacy Rights ingests log entries as audit logs.
 This allows you to audit and download historical actions, such as request creation, request approval, and policy creation.